roadbikemike/NextionHA/README.md

 The inside unit also uses a Wemos to drive the Nextion display and communicate with HA over Wifi.
 Updates to the display are brokered through [ESPHome Nextion display platform](https://esphome.io/components/display/nextion.html).
 The source of the display data comes from HA and feeds from the outdoor sensor.

+Updating the Nextion display can be done over the air as well when integrated with HA.
+This is much easier than pulling everything apart and attaching the Nextion display to the USB programmer.

+1. From the Nextion Editor, select File, then "TFT file output".
+Select a path and save the file.
+2. Save this file in Home Assistant to path /config/www/tft.
+3. Add a `tft_url` parameter to `display` in the Nextion ESPHome YAML file.
+Also add a `service` to the `api` section.
+Take a look at my YAML file for an example.
+4. When your ready to update the display, go into HA Developer Tools.
+Select SERVICES and search for ESPHome.
+You should see something like `ESPHome: nextion_update_nextion`.
+Click CALL SERVICE to initiate the update.

 # 3D Printed Cases

 All components are housed in custom 3D printed cases.
 Well, I should clarify that.
 The base designs came from [Thingiverse](https://www.thingiverse.com/), then modified using [Tinkercad](https://www.tinkercad.com/).
 The clone Wemos were slightly larger than the case I pulled from Thingiverse so they had to be expanded.
 Also the housing for the exterior sensor did not have covers over the openings to prevent element intrusion.
 So, I added those along with a few minor tweaks.